pggPL/TransformerEngine/docs/features/low_precision_training/performance_considerations/performance_considerations.rst

-Transformer Engine provides fused layers like ``LayerNormLinear`` and ``LayerNormMLP``, which enables various optimizations.
+Transformer Engine provides fused layers like ``LayerNormLinear`` and ``LayerNormMLP``, which enable various optimizations.
 Here, one of such optimizations is presented
 - fusion of layer norm and quantization.

 Quantizing the input before the GEMM operation can add noticeable overhead.